Effective: July 1, 2022

 - Automatically collected data: When you visit our Website, our servers record technical information, which includes Internet Protocol (“IP”) address (from which we understand the country you are connecting at the time you visit the Website), type of mobile device you use, a unique device identifier, mobile network information, your login information, browser type and version you use, browser plug-in types and versions, operating system and platform; information about your visit to our Website.
 This also includes the full uniform resource locators (URL) clickstream to, through and from our Website (including date and time); pages you viewed or information you searched for; page response times, download errors, length of visits to certain pages; and details of your visits to other websites via our Website.
 Internet protocol (IP) addresses may be considered “personal data” in certain jurisdictions, such as in the European Economic Area (“EEA”), and will be treated in accordance with this Policy.

 - Other Information: We also process any personal data you provide when contacting us, being the personal details you choose to give when corresponding with us by phone, post or e-mail or otherwise visiting and interacting with this Website or any other websites we operate.

 HOW WE USE PERSONAL DATA

-We will collect and process your personal data as follows:
+We will collect and process your personal data for our legitimate business purposes as follows:

 - To acknowledge, confirm and deal with your subscription for the Services or to identify you and manage your account on the Website.
 Such use of your data is necessary in order to implement your request to become a Subscriber.
 We will also need to use your data to create and manage your user account and to send an activation email or to verify their email address.